-Angels are not visible.
+Angels are not visible

-Under normal circumstances angels are invisible to the naked eye.
+Under normal circumstances, angels are invisible to the naked eye.
 However, these invisible and immortal creatures have unique abilities.
 There are numerous examples in the Bible in which angels temporarily took on a human form or appearance.
 In some cases, their form and divine apparel reveal a radiant, heavenly brilliance (Judges 13:6; Ezekiel 1: 13; Daniel 10:5-6; Matthew 28:2-4; Acts 10:30).
 At other times, an angel’s presence was not even noticed initially (Numbers 22:21-3,1).

 Sometimes angels are indistinguishable from humans and have been mistaken for them (Hebrews 13:2).
 They are sometimes even described as men.
 Jacob was said to have wrestled with “a man” (Genesis 32:24), although this being was later identified as an “angel” (Hosea 12:4).
 Initially, Abraham’s three visitors were characterized as “men” (Genesis 18:2, 16).
 Later, however, two of them were referred to as “angels” (Genesis 19:1), even though the residents of Sodom, including Lot, at least initially thought these visitors were men (Genesis 19:4-5,8, 10).
-Some say the third “man” was a theophany (—an appearance of God in a tangible human form) or temporary manifestation of God, since He was called “the LORD” (Genesis 18:1,13,17,33).
-Keep in mind however no man has ever seen God literally, there is a truthful and more harmonious understanding of passages which speak in reference to the presence of God.
+Some say the third “man” was a theophany (—an appearance of God in a tangible human form) or the temporary manifestation of God since He was called “the LORD” (Genesis 18:1,13,17,33).
+Keep in mind however no man has ever seen God literally, there is a truthful and more harmonious understanding of passages that speak in reference to the presence of God.
 (Ref: If No Man Has Seen God, Do The Scriptures Contradict?)